ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Hitcircle Number Set

-The entirety of this skinset is gameplay relevant.
+The entirety of this skin set is gameplay relevant.
 Overlaps or gaps between the numbers themselves are set by the user-specific skin and cannot be influenced within the beatmap itself.
 Please note that the recommended sizes for all elements in this set is handled via a guideline on the Ranking Criteria Proposal.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |